23 Companies That Support Black Lives Matter (BLM) in 2022

 Taking Steps to Support Black Employees and Customers

-When social media app TikTok released a statement on June 1, it included four action items to make the platform more inclusive for Black users, including bringing in outside experts to evaluate how the company’s products can “better serve people of all backgrounds.”
+In social media app TikTok’s statement last year, it included four action items to make the platform more inclusive for Black users, including bringing in outside experts to evaluate how the company’s products can “better serve people of all backgrounds.”

 One of those experts was Nkonde, who joined TikTok’s content advisory council in early June.
 Going forward, she and other participants will help the company examine how race shows up in the everyday life of its platform — whether that’s through moderating racist content or understanding the flow of targeted misinformation.